jjpal/blue2greensalon/docs/Data Dictionary Data Sources and Elements.md

   - Format: CSV

      Note: enriched with additional datasets
+client_code	service	staff	booking_date	appointment_status	event_date	canceled_by	notification_days
 * cancel_noshows
   - Columns:
      - client_code: unique client code
-     - cervice: service code for the booking
+     - service: service code for the booking
-     - stylist: staff member who was to provide the service
+     - staff: member who was to provide the service
      - booking_date: date the service was scheduled to be provided
+     - appointment_status: indicator for appointmenta that were cancelled or missed
      - event_date: date or cancellation or missed appointment
-     - appointment_status: indicator for appointmenta that were cancelled or missed
      - canceled_by: staff that received call for cancellation
      - notification_days: number of days before appointment or -1 for no-shows
   - Format: CSV